ythuangyt/friendship-mobility/index.md

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/seasonality_differentCountries.html"></iframe>

 As it was to be expected, parks in Great Britain experience a real drought in the winter!
 This makes sense, no one wants to walk around Hyde Park in the freezing cold, right *mate*?
-It seems however that other locations do not follow this pattern, quite the opposite instead: shrines in Japan see their popularity grow, since they are a great place to go when it is freezing cold outside.
+It seems, however, that other locations do not follow this pattern.
+Shrines in Japan see their popularity doubled since almost all the Japanese gather to the shrines to wish for happiness for the following year at the new year's eve.